-- Yugi in Yu-Gi-Oh! during the Duelist Kingdom anime.
-Yugi's shoes and pants were often shown as one single item of clothing.
+- Yu-Gi-Oh!: During the Duelist Kingdom anime, Yugi's shoes and pants were often shown as one single item of clothing.

-- Roronoa Zoro's most common outfit shows his boots and pants to be one seamlessly put together.
+- One Piece: Roronoa Zoro's most common outfit shows his boots and pants to be one seamlessly put together.

-- Both Roger and Dorothy from The Big O are drawn like this, a result of Roger's insistence on him and everyone in his employ wearing black clothes. (even if Dorothy's outfit is more a really dark red)
+- Both Roger and Dorothy from The Big O lack any clear delineation between their shoes and pants, a result of Roger's insistence on him and everyone in his employ wearing black clothes (even if Dorothy's outfit is more a really dark red).

-- JoJo's Bizarre Adventure: The back of Jotaro's cap is missing, causing his hair to stand out in the back.
+- The back of Jotaro's cap is missing, causing his hair to stand out in the back.
 The thing is, the line separating hat and hair is never drawn, whether it's in the manga, animated adaptations, or even video games.
-Even during the Diamond is Unbreakable arc, where he switches to a white outfit, his hair also turns white for that arc, to keep with this rule.◊
+The author has said that this is because the cap is such an integral part of Jotaro's character design that it's practically a part of his body (and the number of times it comes off can be counted on a single hand).
+This becomes much more noticeable from Diamond is Unbreakable onward, as Jotaro switches from a black cap that matches hair to a white one that gradually turns dark the further back it is.

 - Many superheroes have costumes where the boots seamlessly blend in with the pants, often with the pants blending in with the shirt too as if the entire outfit is like an infant's pajamas.
 Storm and Archangel from the X-Men are particularly bad offenders.
 Spider-Man would be too, except we've actually seen him take off his costume shoes enough times to know they're separate.